Zaubrik/djwt/README.md

 ## Example

-Try it out with this simple _server_ example:
+Try djwt out with this simple _server_ example:

 The server will respond to a **GET** request with a newly created **JWT**.
 On the other hand, if you send a **JWT** as data along with a **POST** request,